eriktaubeneck/dp-game/README.md

 And.. that's it!
 We plan to run this game across several practitioners and collect data points.
 Based on this exercise, we hope to get a better understanding of effect of DP on the results.

-# Tech behind the game
-We used [Next.js](https://nextjs.org/) to build this simple game.